HeresJohnny5/100-days-of-code/log.md

 + An individual data record in NoSQL e.g. user is called a **document**.
 + Individual properties in NoSQL e.g. id, name, email, password are called **Field**.
 In NoSQL, documents in a collection don't need to have the same properties.

-While mongo CLI works, Robomongo is a awesom MongoDB GUI which makes working with database data much more visual.
+While mongo CLI works, Robomongo is a awesome MongoDB GUI which makes working with database data much more visual.